WTO DS639: Russia vs EU CBAM: Complete Analysis of the First CBAM Dispute

 Does Russia Have a Carbon Price That Qualifies Under CBAM Article 9?

-Russia does not have a domestic carbon price that qualifies under CBAM Article 9 as of April 2026.
+Russia does not have a domestic carbon price that qualifies under CBAM Article 9 as of August 15, 2026.
 Article 9 deductions require a legally binding carbon price effectively paid in the country of origin.
 Russia has no national ETS and no carbon tax mechanism meeting this threshold.
 This means all Russian CBAM-covered imports bear the full certificate obligation with no offset.
 Understanding how embedded emissions are calculated clarifies the total cost basis to which this certificate obligation applies.

 Is WTO DS639 the First WTO Challenge to Any Carbon Border Measure?

 WTO DS639 is the first formal WTO dispute filed against the EU CBAM specifically, and among the earliest formal WTO challenges to any systematic carbon border adjustment measure globally.
 Earlier WTO disputes involving domestic carbon policies (such as the EU's aviation ETS cases in 2011–2012) addressed carbon pricing applied to foreign carriers rather than a standalone border adjustment.
 DS639 is the first case to test a carbon border adjustment mechanism of CBAM's scope and design under GATT disciplines.
+With Russia's panel request of July 10, 2026, it is also the first border carbon adjustment dispute to reach the panel-request stage anywhere; the EU blocked that first request at the July 24, 2026 DSB meeting, and Russia can resubmit at the next regular DSB meeting.

 Is EU CBAM a Tariff Under WTO Rules?